Irricana

 Irricana /ˌɪrᵻˈkænə/ is a town in the Calgary Metropolitan Region of Alberta, Canada.
 Surrounded by Rocky View County, it is adjacent to Highway 9, approximately 53 km northeast of Calgary.

-The name of the town is a contraction of the words "irrigation canals", which are found around the Irricana area.
+The name of the town is a portmanteau of the words "irrigation canals", which are found around the Irricana area.

 History

 The name dates the town back to the irrigation projects in the area.
 By 1909, the town had a post office, hotel and store operated by the Irricana Trading Company.
 Originally incorporated as a village on June 9, 1911, Irricana changed its status to a town 94 years later on June 9, 2005.
 Irricana celebrated its centennial in 2011.